Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Making Tax Digital changes the way you report things to HMRC.
 For instance, if you’re VAT-registered it’s now a legal requirement to keep digital records and submit your VAT returns with MTD-compatible software – as opposed to sending off your return through your VAT online account.

-Exemptions for MTD Corporation Tax are minimal, but there are some businesses that may qualify for exemption.
-For instance, taxpayers who are already exempt from other phases of MTD, like MTD for VAT, as well as anyone who falls within the digital exclusion criteria – but you will need to apply for this exemption.
+Exemptions for MTD are minimal, but there are some businesses that may qualify for exemption.
+For instance, taxpayers who fall within the digital exclusion criteria – but you will need to apply for this exemption.

 Comprehensive tax return services